nasa/fprime/Utils/Types/README.md

 0 through _n-1_, where _n_ is the current store size.
-It grows by increasing the top address from _n_ to _n + m_ and copying _m_ bytes of data into the memory so allocated.
+It grows by increasing the top address from _n_ to _n + m_ and copying _m_ bytes of data into the logical memory so allocated.
-It shrinks by deleting the lowest _m_ addresses and reassigning the addresses of the remaining bytes starting at zero.
+It shrinks by deleting the lowest _m_ addresses and renumbering the logical addresses of the remaining bytes starting at zero.

 The implementation uses a fixed-size physical store, with top and bottom pointers that increase when the